 Alternating between well-groomed trails and a boardwalk, it’s accessible for people of all ages and abilities.
 Don’t let the high number of visitors put you off though – its beauty is well worth dealing with the crowds.

-If you happen to find yourself in town during the colder months you should definitely consider taking a mission out to Johnston Canyon, as seeing the place covered in fresh snow and ice is a truly memorable experience.
+If you happen to find yourself in town during the colder months you should definitely consider taking a mission out to Johnston Canyon, as seeing the place covered in fresh snow and ice is like stepping into a winter wonderland.

-Strapping ice cleats and going on an icy hike to Johnston Canyon is a fantastic activity, as the entire region is one of the most beautiful things to see in Banff in winter
+Strapping ice cleats and going on an evening icy hike to Johnston Canyon is a fantastic activity, as the entire region is one of the most beautiful things to see in Banff in winter.

 The frozen waterfalls create a specific type of drama that makes them seem as if they’re straight out of a fairy tale.

 17) Ride an E-Bike from Johnston Canyon to Banff